joaoalbertocsjunior/react-s/FAQ.md

      **Real-world implication**: This allows web apps to offer more dynamic, non-linear experiences that can change in real-time without forcing users to navigate to entirely different pages.
 This also opens up the possibility of multi-tasking within a single view, as users can interact with different components without leaving the current page.

   5. **Easier Content Updates and Versioning**:
      Since components are independent and data-driven, developers can easily update specific sections of a page or change the content displayed without affecting the rest of the app.
 For example, updating the content of a product card can be done without needing to modify the entire page layout or reload other components.
-This is particularly useful in an e-commerce context, where new products, offers, or reviews need to be dynamically injected into the page.
+This can be useful as such in an e-commerce context, where new products, offers, or reviews need to be dynamically injected into the page.

      **Real-world implication**: This can simplify content management, particularly in apps that need to pull in external data (e.g., from APIs or databases) to update content on the fly.
 But careful consideration must be given to ensure consistency and correct rendering when updating components.